-Ok, let's go with the scenario in the opening picture with Candidates A and B. Human nature tell us you as the reader will have already formed an initial opinion of who you prefer.
+Ok, let's consider Candidates A and B. Human nature tell us you as the reader will have already formed an initial opinion of who you prefer.
 Am I right?
-First impressions can be so very powerful as we outlined on a recent podcast and I'm sure when you saw the title image most people sub-conciously thought Candidate A?
+First impressions can be so very powerful as we outlined on a recent podcast and I'm sure when you saw the title image most people sub-consciously thought Candidate A?

 Now let us give you some further information on Candidate A and Candidate B.

 So which person would you hire?
-Be honest with yourself ...... how many of you are saying 'definately A' ?
+Be honest with yourself ...... how many of you are saying 'definitely A' ?

 Most of you we think.
 Are we right?

-Most hiring teams and interviewers around the world still make decisions based on non-job-related criteria such as how the candidate looks, how much energy they have in the interview, if they felt like that they could get along with the candidate.
-If they had a firm handshake, a nice smile, a nice suit, if they had a well-written resume or CV, or if they went to the same school, support the same football team or have the same interests.
+Most hiring teams and interviewers still make decisions based on non-job-related criteria.
+For example, their appearance, how much energy they have, if they felt like that they could get along with them, if they had a firm handshake, a nice smile, a nice suit, support the same football team or have the same interests.

 Shocking but true.

 So, Here are 6 common interview biases you need to be aware of to avoid in the interview process: